-Services and processing steps that are not performed in the company itself but are legally within the sphere of influence of the CSE-certified company are also subject to the CSE standard.
+Services and processing steps that are not performed in the company itself but are legally within the sphere of influence of the CSE-certified company due to contractual relationships are also subject to the CSE standard.
 See also Chapter 6.2 Subcontractors.